jimniels/blog/_posts/2014-09-02-logo-integrity.md

 ![Blurred circular logos](http://jim-nielsen.com/blog/assets/img/2014/logos-circular.jpg "From left to right: ABC, GE, PBS, Pepsi, CBS, Target")

-This is not to say that circular shapes are necessarily a poor choice when design a logo.
+This is not to say that circular shapes are necessarily a poor choice when designing a logo.
 However, upon being brought significantly out of focus they do lose their visual distinctness and, thus, recognizability.

 ### The Best Performers